Mint-System/Odoo-Apps-Sale-Workflow/sale_order_line_date_propagate/tests/TEST_INSTRUCTIONS.rst

 - Create a Sales Order
 - In the Other Information tab set the Delivery Date
 - The Delivery Date will be reflected in the Sales Order lines
-- Open the stock picking (delivery), the delivery date is the same
+- Open the stock picking (delivery), the delivery date is the same as set on the Sales Order
-- Change the Delivery Date in the Information Tab again
+- Change the Delivery Date in the Information Tab of the Sales Order again
-- The new delivery date is propagated to the Sales Order lines and the stock picking
+- The new delivery date is propagated to the Sales Order lines and the stock picking Scheduled Date